dicelab-rhul/autoformalizing-agents/README.md

 # 🏆 Game-Theoretic Tournaments with Autoformalizing Agents

 A Python and Prolog-based tournament simulator that enables users to create, simulate, and analyze game-theoretic tournaments using autoformalizing agents.
 The project supports game-theoric experiments and includes tools for validating autoformalized Prolog programs.
 Currently, it supports 2x2 simultaneous-move games, but its modular architecture allows for extensions to other types of games.
-The framework and its evaluation are described in more detail in this paper (coming soon).
+The framework and its evaluation are described in more detail in this [paper](https://arxiv.org/abs/2412.08805).

 ## 📑 Table of Contents